 Did you know that on this day in 1960, the American animated sitcom “The Flintstones” debuted on ABC?
 It was a hit and would later be rated one of the greatest TV cartoons of all time.

-Keep reading for more facts about September 30
+Keep reading for more interesting facts about September 30th in history!

 A super-massive iceberg broke away from Antarctica.

 It happened at the Amery Ice Shelf, where an incredible 315 billion tons drifted away from the continent.

 For the first time, scientists captured images of a live giant squid in its natural environment.

 The live giant squid is the largest invertebrate in the world and is estimated to be 26 feet in size.

 The 6.4 magnitude Latur earthquake in India killed nearly 10,000 people.